osu-mist/ansible-roles/README.md

 -------------------
 * [dropwizard-api](roles/dropwizard-api)

-	* Description: Create user and group for the API, then deploy the API repo to certain directories.
+	* Description: Create user and group for the API, and generate / refresh certs.
+Also, deploy the API repo to certain directories.

 * [elasticsearch](roles/elasticsearch)